 Make sure to avoid common mistakes

 They say the devil is in the details, so you should never underestimate the importance of minor issues.
-Given this, we came up with a list of most common mistakes amateur real estate photographers tend to make.
+Given this, I came up with a list of most common mistakes amateur real estate photographers tend to make.

 - Avoid that weird reflection of a flash.
 This screams unprofessional and should be avoided at all cost.